 Most orchids prefer bright light without exposure to direct rays.
 Some locations that provide this type of light include near an east-facing or south-facing window.

 If you place your orchid right by a south-facing or west-facing window, beware of the intense afternoon light.
-Covering your window with sheer curtains to filter the light to an appropriate intensity.
+Cover your window with sheer curtains to filter the light to an appropriate intensity.